GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 <p><small><a href="#">Back to top</a></small></p>

-## Contract Opportunities Management APIs Request and Responses
+## Contract Opportunity Management API Request and Responses

 <span style="color:red">Note: All Opportunity notices types except Special notices will be associated to organization at office level.
 Special notices can be associated to Organization at department, sub-tier, or office level.</span>